The first thing to remember is: Don’t Panic

 While it can be a long and slow process, it is very possible to remove mercury from your body.

-Three things you can do to remove mercury (mercury chelation)
+How to remove mercury from tissues and organs (mercury chelation)

-1) Add fresh cilantro to your diet (also called Chinese parsley)
+1) Eat fresh cilantro (also called Chinese parsley)

 You can do this in several ways: